adamnaamani/handbook/pages/python.md

 ## Templates
 Django will automatically look for `.html` templates in a directory named `/templates/` in your application.

+## Static
+In Django's official documentation, it recommends that you keep all static files, such as images, videos, javascript files, CSS files, etc. in the `static` directory of the app you are using.

 ## Comments
 To write a comment in Python, simply put the hash mark # before your desired comment: